Sacramento Nursing Home Abuse Lawyer

 - Emotional Abuse: Changes in personality or behavior, withdrawal, depression, nervousness, frequent arguments or tension between the resident and the caregiver.

-- Physical Abuse: Unexplained cuts, sprains, fractures, bruises, marks on wrists or signs of being restrained, resident over-medicated or under-medicated.
+- Physical Abuse: Unexplained cuts, sprains, fractures, bruises, bed sores, marks on wrists or signs of being restrained, resident over-medicated, under-medicated, or other unexplained injuries.

 - Sexual Abuse: Unexplained genital infections or STDs, underclothing that is torn or bloody, vaginal or anal bleeding.